Playing Rules

 (a) a male player’s arms are in a swinging motion toward a female shooter, or

-(b) a male player positions himself in such a way that, in the official’s opinion, any part of his body intentionally disrupts a female player’s shot.
+(b) a male player positions himself in such a way that, in the official’s opinion, any part of their body intentionally disrupts a female player’s shot.

 VI.
 VIOLATIONS & THROW-INS